hotosm/visualize-change/README.md

 A toolkit to visualize changes in OSM, part of the OSM Analytics ecosystem.
 **Currently, this toolkit is not actively being worked on or maintained.**
-You can view the live project at [Visualize Change](https://visualize-change.hotosm.org/edit)

 ## structure